sasus-dev/synapse-context-engine/README.md

 **API Stability:** Expect breaking changes
 **Focus:** Correctness, inspectability, experimentation

+**Implementation Notes:**
+- Current architecture loads the entire graph into memory (TypeScript) for real-time visualization and cross-platform compatibility
+- SQL recursive CTEs (described in the concept paper) represent the scalability path for graphs >100k nodes but are not yet implemented
+- In-memory implementation enables seamless Desktop (Tauri) and Web deployment with identical logic

-This prototype prioritizes clarity over performance.
-Large graphs (>10k nodes) will incur latency and memory overhead.
+This prototype prioritizes clarity and observability over raw performance.

 ---